 So investing — good, healthy investing — is simple.
 There is a ton of terminology and junk that you don’t need to know to be a successful investor.

 Even if you’re a complete beginner, have no fear.
-I’m going to walk you through everything you need to get your own simple investing strategy up and running in no time at all.
+I’ll walk you through everything you need to get your own simple investing strategy up and running in no time.

 Step 1: Identify Your Investing Goals

-Like with any big pursuit in life, simple investing starts with goals.
+Like with any significant pursuit in life, simple investing starts with goals.
 Specifically, what are you investing your money for?
 What are you using money to achieve in your life?
 For example:

-- Pay for your kids’ (or your own) education
+- Pay for your kids’ education or your own

 - Buy a house